HasanDawood98/AI-107339/README.md

 ## Description ##
 This repository contains assignments and project submitted to AI course offered in Summer 2021 at Pafkiet.

-**members of this project repository are from two different class id's - 10338 and 10339**
+**Members of this project repository are from two different class id's - 10338 and 10339**